zaphosting/docs/docs/dedicated-linux-certbot.md

 ---
 id: dedicated-linux-certbot
-title: "Dedicated Server: Setup Certbot on Linux"
+title: "Setup Certbot on Linux"
 description: "Discover how to secure your website with free SSL certificates using Certbot and Let's Encrypt for safe data transmission → Learn more now"
 sidebar_label: Install Certbot
 services:
+  - vserver
   - dedicated
 ---